An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Characterization of multiple positive zeros

-In preparation for the main result, we introduce the following objects and concepts associated with (the data of) $F$: \begin{itemize} \item We say that $C$ is \term{principal} if the $(\bs\times \bs)$ submatrix of $C$ formed by the first $\bs$ columns has full rank.
+In preparation for the main result of this section, we introduce the following objects and concepts associated with (the data of) $F$: \begin{itemize} \item We say that $C$ is \term{principal} if the $(\bs\times \bs)$ submatrix of $C$ formed by the first $\bs$ columns has full rank.
+In this case, we say that $F$ is defined by a principal matrix.
 Perhaps after a suitable reordering of the columns of $C$, we can assume without loss of generality that $C$ is principal in what follows.